dockstore/dockstore/_docs/advanced-features.md

 Keep in mind that there are a few differences in how locked-down the Docker execution environments are between any two alternatives, so a workflow that succeeds in one may not necessarily succeed in the other.

-You can test all the launchers by cloning the dockstore-tool-md5sum repository: `git clone git@github.com:briandoconnor/dockstore-tool-md5sum.git`
-Then test with cwl-runner, cwltool, and bunny using `dockstore tool launch --local-entry Dockstore.cwl --json test.json` after the above configurations have been made.
+You can test all the launchers by cloning the dockstore-tool-md5sum repository: `git clone git@github.com:briandoconnor/dockstore-tool-md5sum.git` and then test with cwl-runner and cwltool using `dockstore tool launch --local-entry Dockstore.cwl --json test.json` after the above configurations have been made.

 ## WDL Launcher Configuration

-By default, WDL tools/workflows will automatically be ran with [cromwell](https://github.com/broadinstitute/cromwell) 29.
+By default, WDL tools/workflows will automatically be ran with [cromwell](https://github.com/broadinstitute/cromwell) 30.2.
-Additionally, you can override the cromwell version in the config file using:
+Additionally, you can override the cromwell version in your `~/.dockstore/config` using:
 ```
-cromwell-version = 30.2
+cromwell-version = 34
 ```

-You can test cromwell by git cloning git@github.com:briandoconnor/dockstore-tool-md5sum.git and using `dockstore tool launch --local-entry Dockstore.wdl --json test.wdl.json`
+You can test cromwell by cloning the dockstore-tool-md5sum repository: `git clone git@github.com:briandoconnor/dockstore-tool-md5sum.git` and then test using `dockstore tool launch --local-entry Dockstore.wdl --json test.wdl.json`